Flexible Instructional Day Guidance Considerations

 How will students access health services during the FID?

-Board Approval and Utilization of FIDs for the 2019-20 and Subsequent School Years
+Board Approval and Utilization of FIDs for the 2021-22 SY and Subsequent School Years.

 How will PDE know that the Board has approved your FID program?

-Applications and all required documentation must be submitted by Sept.
-1, 2020.
-PDE will notify the public school entity whether its application meets the requirements of section 1506 of the School Code, 24 P.S. § 15-1506, and is therefore accepted, no later than Nov.
-1, 2020.
-If accepted, the public school entity may implement a FID program for the 2020-21 school year and two subsequent years.
-A FID program cannot be instituted during the 2020-21 school year or subsequent years prior to PDE accepting the public school entity's FID program application.
+No later than August 1, 2021, PDE will notify the public school entity whether its application meets the requirements of Section 1506 of the School Code (24 P.S. §15-1506) and is therefore accepted.
+If accepted, the public school entity may implement a FID program for the 2021-22 school year and two subsequent years.
+A FID program cannot be instituted during the 2021-22 school year or subsequent years prior to PDE accepting the public school entity's FID program application.

 Non-Public School Requirements